lolimmlost/HK-Schedules/docs/US-003-quality-advisory.md

   - **Beta**: Usability sessions complete; SUS >70; performance benchmarks met.
   - **Release**: Full WCAG audit passed; 95% test coverage; user acceptance sign-off.
 - **Rollback Plan**: If critical issues found post-release, provide data export/import to migrate back to basic scheduling.

+## References & Next Steps
+- Cross-references to other docs.
+- Action items or TODOs: Implement accessibility audits; conduct usability testing with low-tech personas.

 ## Conclusion
 Implementing these quality recommendations will ensure US-003 delivers value to Rick and similar users while maintaining the app's reliability and extensibility.
 Prioritize accessibility and usability testing early in development.
 For implementation support, reference the [test plan](US-003-test-plan.md) and coordinate with the development team for integration testing.